 Use and particularities

-The sole proprietorship is the simplest and most common legal form for entrepreneurs who want to start up alone.
-It is easy to create and does not require complex formalities.
+A sole proprietorship is the simplest and most common legal form for entrepreneurs who want to start their own business.
+It is easy to set up and does not require complex formalities.

 Benefits

-• Reduced costs: Fewer creation and management costs compared to other legal forms.
+- Reduced costs: Lower creation and management costs compared to other legal forms.

 Disadvantages

-• Unlimited liability: The entrepreneur is personally liable for the company's debts.
+- Unlimited liability: The entrepreneur is personally liable for the debts of the business.

-• Difficulty of financing: Fewer possibilities of access to external sources of financing.
+- Difficulty in financing: Fewer possibilities of accessing external sources of financing.

-• Limited lifespan: The company ceases to exist in the event of the death of the entrepreneur.
+- Limited lifespan: The business ceases to exist upon the death of the entrepreneur.

 Use and particularities

-A partnership is formed when two or more people join together to operate a business.
+A partnership is formed when two or more people join forces to operate a business.
 There are two main types: general partnership and limited partnership.

 Benefits

-• Flexibility: Possibility of defining the roles and responsibilities of each partner in the partnership agreement.
+- Flexibility: Possibility to define the roles and responsibilities of each partner in the partnership agreement.

 Disadvantages

-• Joint liability: The partners in the general partnership are personally liable for the debts of the business.
+- Joint liability: The partners in a general partnership are personally liable for the debts of the business.

-• Potential conflicts: Decisions must be made jointly, which can lead to disagreements.
+- Potential conflicts: Decisions must be made jointly, which may lead to disagreements.

-• Administrative complexity: Managing partnerships can be more complex due to the need to keep detailed records and drafting the partnership agreement.
+- Administrative complexity: Managing partnerships can be more complex due to the need to keep detailed records and draft the partnership agreement.

 Use and particularities

-The joint stock company, also known as a company, is a legal entity separate from its owners.
-It can be constituted at the federal or provincial level.
+A corporation, also known as a company, is a legal entity separate from its owners.
+It can be incorporated at the federal or provincial level.

 Benefits

-• Sustainability: The company continues to exist even if the shareholders change or die.
+- Sustainability: The company continues to exist even if shareholders change or die.

 Disadvantages

-• Complexity and costs: More complex and costly creation and management process.
+- Complexity and costs: More complex and expensive creation and management process.

 Cooperative